-The SEC allows us to incorporate information by reference into this prospectus.
-This means that we can disclose important information by referring to another document filed separately with the SEC.
-The information incorporated by reference is deemed to be part of this prospectus, except for any information superseded by information in this prospectus, a prospectus supplement, or a later filing with the SEC that is also incorporated by reference into this prospectus.
+The SEC allows us to "incorporate by reference" the information we have filed with the SEC.
+This means that we can disclose important information to you without actually including the specific information in this prospectus by referring you to those documents.
+The information incorporated by reference is an important part of this prospectus.
 Information that we file later with the SEC will automatically update and may replace information in this prospectus and information previously filed with the SEC.

-The documents listed below and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act") (other than, in each case, information furnished rather than filed), including all such documents we may file with the SEC after the date on which the registration statement that includes this prospectus was initially filed with the SEC, are incorporated by reference in this prospectus until the termination of all offerings under this registration statement:
+The documents listed below and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 (excluding any information furnished pursuant to Item 2.02 or Item 7.01 on any Current Report on Form 8-K and Form 8-K/A), including all such documents we may file with the SEC after the date on which the registration statement that includes this prospectus was initially filed with the SEC and prior to the effectiveness of the registration statement and all such documents we may file with the SEC after the effectiveness of the registration statement, are incorporated by reference in this prospectus until the termination of all offerings under this registration statement:

-- our Annual Report on Form 10-K for the year ended December 31, 2019, filed on February 18, 2020; - our Quarterly Reports on Form 10-Q for the quarter ended March 31, 2020, filed on May 5, 2020, and for the quarter ended June 30, 2020, filed on August 4, 2020; - our Current Reports on Form 8-K filed on May 21, 2020 and on August 3, 2020; and - the description of our common units contained in the Registration Statement on Form 8-A, filed on January 10, 2013.
+- our Annual Report on Form 10-K for the fiscal year ended December 31, 2017; - our Quarterly Reports on Forms 10-Q for the quarters ended March 31, 2018, June 30, 2018 and September 30, 2018; - our Current Reports on Form 8-K and Form 8-K/A, as filed on January 16, 2018; February 2, 2018; March 5, 2018; March 12, 2018; March 26, 2018; April 6, 2018 (both); April 9, 2018; June 11, 2018; June 14, 2018; and November 2, 2018 (excluding information furnished pursuant to Item 2.02 or Item 7.01 of any such Current Report on Form 8-K or Form 8-K/A); and - the description of our common units contained in the Registration Statement on Form 8-A, filed on January 10, 2013.